Mechatronics: Robotics

-Robotics is one of the newest emerging subfield of mechatronics.
-It is the study of robots that how they are manufactured and operated.
+Robotics is one of the newest emerging subfields of mechatronics.
+It is the study of robots and how they are manufactured and operated.
 Since 2000, this branch of mechatronics is attracting a number of aspirants.
 Robotics is interrelated with automation because here also not much human intervention is required.
-A large number of factories especially in automobile factories, robots are founds in assembly lines where they perform the job of drilling, installation and fitting.
+In a large number of factories, especially in automobile factories, robots are found in assembly lines, where they perform the job of drilling, installation and fitting.
 Programming skills are necessary for specialization in robotics.
-Knowledge of programming language —ROBOTC is important for functioning robots.
-An industrial robot is a prime example of a mechatronics system; it includes aspects of electronics, mechanics, and computing to do its day-to-day jobs.
+Knowledge of programming language—ROBOTC—is important for functioning robots.
+An industrial robot is a prime example of a mechatronics system; it includes aspects of electronics, mechanics and computing to do its day-to-day jobs.

 Computer

 The Internet of things (IoT) is the inter-networking of physical devices, embedded with electronics, software, sensors, actuators, and network connectivity which enable these objects to collect and exchange data.
 IoT and mechatronics are complementary.
 Many of the smart components associated with the Internet of Things will be essentially mechatronic.
 The development of the IoT is forcing mechatronics engineers, designers, practitioners and educators to research the ways in which mechatronic systems and components are perceived, designed and manufactured.
 This allows them to face up to new issues such as data security, machine ethics and the human-machine interface.

 Knowledge of programming is very important.
-A mechatronics engineer has to do programming in different levels example.—PLC programming, drone programming, hardware programming, CNC programming etc. Due to combination of electronics engineering, soft skills from computer side is important.
-Important programming languages for mechatronics engineer to learn is Java, Python, C++ and C programming language.
+A mechatronics engineer has to do programming in different levels – for example, PLC programming, drone programming, hardware programming, CNC programming, etc. Due to combination of electronics engineering, soft skills from computer side is important.
+Important programming languages for mechatronics engineer to learn are Java, Python, C++ and C programming language.